SofronieKevinDavid/EyeUI/README.md

 ## Built With

 * [Spring]- The "framework of frameworks" for the backend
+* [Spring Boot]- To just "run" a project as a standalone app
 * [JQuery]- The web framework used
 * [Maven]- Dependency Management